 I am a computer science Ph.D. student at the University of California, Berkeley.
-I am interested in artificial intelligence, with applications to robotics.
+I am broadly interested in machine learning and deep learning, particularly with applications to robotics.

 You can reach me at seita at cs dot berkeley dot edu.